 The roof will also have fall protection features to help support the safety of port maintenance crews, including anchor points for harness tie-off and a reflective warning strip around the roof perimeter.

 After the structure is assembled, crews will paint the exterior and plant native landscaping to conserve water and lower maintenance costs.
-CIB is expected to be complete in October.
+CIB is expected to be complete in early 2018.

 The way CIB is designed and being constructed allows the port to apply for Green Globes certification.
 Green Globes is a third-party certification program that recognizes sustainable building design and construction that conserve resources and enhance customer well-being.